 11. The Company Doesn’t Have an Online Presence

 If googling doesn’t turn up the company’s website, you should become immediately wary.
 You’re not talking to a ghost, but you should probably be spooked.
-Even the least tech-savvy companies have a webpage that describes the basic aspects of their business.
+Any legit company will be checking your online presence, and you should be checking theirs!
+Even the least tech-savvy companies have a web page that describes the basic aspects of their business.
 The company’s mission statement, products or services offered, and other run-of-the-mill information should be be available online.
 At the very least, the business should be mentioned somewhere in the depths of the internet – like on Yelp, Angie’s list, or the Better Business Bureau.
 If there is no website or the website only shows job openings and nothing else, there’s a high chance that it’s a scam.